loganwebb3/MECH105_algorithms/README.md

 # MECH105_algorithms
-All of the matlab algorithms that I have created for my Mech 105 class at CSU
+This is a collection of all the matlab alrogithms that I had made during my Mech 105 class at CSU.